What is a credit builder card?

 Things to consider with a credit builder card

-There are a few things to keep in mind when taking out a credit builder, such as:
+There are a few things to keep in mind when taking out a credit builder card for bad credit, such as:

-- you must try to make your payments on time and in full, each month.
-If you can’t make the full payment you should at least pay the minimum amount to avoid being charged.
-Failing to pay the minimum amount could make your situation worse than it was to begin with because missed repayments will show on your credit record
+- Making your payments on time and in full, each month.
+If you can’t make the full payment, you should at least pay the minimum amount to avoid being charged late payment fees.
+Failing to pay the minimum amount could make your situation worse than it was to begin with because missed repayments will show on your credit record and could lead to defaults and other negative credit reporting.

-- only ever borrow what you can afford to pay back.
+- Only ever borrowing what you can afford to pay back.
 While the option to borrow more than you need might be tempting, doing so may leave you struggling to make your minimum monthly repayments.
-This could lead to you paying interest and charges on top of your balance, making it even more difficult and expensive to repay
+This could lead to you paying additional charges such as interest, making it even more difficult and expensive to repay.

-- think about your credit utilisation ratio.
+- Thinking about your credit utilisation ratio.
 This is expressed as a percentage and is worked out by dividing the amount that you currently owe by your credit limit.
 For example, if your credit limit is £1,000 and you owe £500, your credit utilisation ratio is 50%.
 A high credit utilisation ratio can damage your credit score.
-You should keep your spending as low as possible – ideally under 30% of your credit limit
+You should keep your spending as low as possible – ideally under 25% of your credit limit.

 Keep an eye on your credit score

-Your credit score can be damaged by something as straightforward as an old address or bank account showing on your report.
+Your credit score can be damaged by something as straightforward as an old address.
 By checking your credit report regularly and making sure all your details are up to date, you could improve your chances of accessing credit.

 You can check your credit report with the three main credit reference agencies in the UK (Experian, Equifax and TransUnion).
-You can also check your credit report for free (for life) with CredAbility.
+You can also check your credit report for free (for life) with our member-only platform, CredAbility.

 Limit your credit applications